railmapgen/rmp/docs/stations.md

 * A React component that generates the SVG
 * A TypeScript interface for the attributes of the component
 * Default attributes
-* Input fields that use `RmgFieldsField` derived from Chakra UI
+* A React component that modify station attributes
 * A 50x50 icon
 * An object containing all the things mentioned before and metadata